Johan Botha (cricketer): Captaincy of the Protea T20I and ODI team

 On 20 August 2010, Graeme Smith announced that he was to surrender the captaincy in T20 Internationals but continue playing in the format.
 Cricket South Africa subsequently handed over the captaincy to his deputy Botha.
 Botha also took the One-Day International captaincy after the 2011 Cricket World Cup when Smith gave up his ODI captaincy.
 The deciding factor was that Botha had led South Africa to a series win against Australia earlier in 2010 when Smith was absent with injury.

 Coaching career

 Botha was the fielding coach for the Islamabad United and Karachi Kings in the 2017 and 2020 seasons of the Pakistan Super League respectively.
 He has been the Assistant coach and the Head Coach of Multan Sultans in 2018 and 2019 seasons respectively.
 In 2020, he was appointed the Head Coach of Islamabad United for the 2021 edition of the PSL.
 He is also the Head Coach for the Guyana Amazon Warriors in the Caribbean Premier League since 2018.
+He was the bowling coaching for Seattle Orcas in the inaugural season in 2023.

+In May 2024, he was appointed as the new head coach of Brisbane Heat and Queensland cricket team for the next three years.